I

 Digital Abstinence / Dopamine Normalization / Behavioral Neuroscience

-One month of social media elimination reduces depression and loneliness scores by 37%.
+Limiting social media to ~30 minutes/day for three weeks reduced depression and loneliness in heavier users (≈37%).
 The dopamine system normalizes in 2-4 weeks.
 The critical finding: structural environmental redesign is more durable than willpower-based moderation.

-Hunt et al. (2018) University of Pennsylvania: 143 undergraduates, one month of social media elimination, 37% reduction in depression and loneliness.
+Hunt et al. (2018) University of Pennsylvania: 143 undergraduates, three weeks limiting social media to ~30 min/day, with the largest depression and loneliness reductions in heavier baseline users.
 The dopamine normalization timeline across multiple studies: withdrawal (days 1-7, increased craving and irritability), adjustment (weeks 2-4, attentional restoration begins), restoration (months 1-3, baseline sensitivity to natural reward returns).
-The key finding that separates recovery from willpower: structural environmental redesign — removing apps, using grayscale mode, leaving devices in another room — produces 3x more durable reduction than intention-based moderation in the same environment.
+The key finding that separates recovery from willpower: structural environmental redesign — removing apps, using grayscale mode, leaving devices in another room — is more durable than intention-based moderation in the same environment.

 Audience: Behavioral neuroscientists, therapists, clinicians, parents, educators, digital wellness researchers